redbeardymcgee/podbox/README.md

 This is our VPN container.
 This example uses ProtonVPN.

-> [!WARNING] I disabled SELinux to not deal with this for every other issue
+> [!WARNING] I disabled SELinux to not deal with this for every other issue.
 > /etc/selinux/config -> `SELINUX=disabled`

 Temporarily set SELinux policy to allow containers to use devices.